National Park itinerary: Zion, Bryce, Grand Canyon

-We were supposed to meet our guide at 8am, but she texted the night before to see if we wanted to start a little later given how cold it was going to be in the morning (a chilly 30°F).
-We agreed to meet at 8:30am despite the cold, because we were trying to hit Bryce in the afternoon that day.
-We met up that morning, got our gear (helmets and harnesses plus the guides’ bag of ropes), and she drove us out to the canyon, about a 20-minute drive from the resort.
+We met our guide that morning, got our gear (helmets and harnesses plus the guides’ bag of ropes), and she drove us out to the canyon, about a 20-minute drive from the resort.
 We hiked 20 minutes to the slots and got ready for our first rappel, a 12-foot drop into the canyon.
 The guide got up on the edge and showed us what to do – hold the rope behind your backside as the brake, lead with said backside, and let your legs walk down.
-Oh dear. 😳
+Oh dear.

 No one wanted to go first.
 Daddy took one for the team, harnessed in, and got up on the ledge.
 Once he felt how taut the ropes were, he relaxed and rappelled down.
 You can’t see the bottom unless you’re on the edge, so we had to take Daddy’s word for it that he made it down.
 Ava was up next.
 I actually don’t remember much about her first rappel because Brady started feeling faint watching, and I was attending to him.
 I have similar issues when anyone talks to me about medical procedures – I blacked out in a bar once when a friend was telling me about her childbirth class – and I guess Brady inherited that gene from me.
 Oh joy.
 I was inwardly freaking out about what we would do if he couldn’t recover, because half our family was down in the slot and the other half was still on top.
 The guide said that once you start, you have to keep going.
 But I didn’t want to make things worse for Brady, so I kept calm on the outside and didn’t act like it was a big deal that he had his head between his legs sitting on the desert floor.
 The guide did the same.